 During the past three years, each of our named executive officers received short-term cash incentive awards based upon achieving objective financial, operations and customer service performance goals set at target, threshold and maximum levels under our short-term cash incentive program.
 The objective bonus of each named executive officer is determined based on payout percentages established by the compensation committee in March of each year for each performance measure.
 The performance measures and payout percentages vary depending upon whether the named executive is an administrative officer of GSWC or an operations officer of GSWC.
 Mr. Sprowls, Ms. Tang and Ms. Farrow are administrative officers of GSWC.
-Ms. Kruger and Mr. Switzer are operations officers of GSWC.
+Mr. Rowley is an operations officer of GSWC.
+Mr. Switzer and Ms. Kruger were operations officers of GSWC prior to their retirement in January 2022 and July 2021, respectively.

 In addition, each named executive officer is granted a discretionary bonus based upon a subjective assessment of the individual performance of each named executive officer by the compensation committee.
 80% of the target aggregate bonus is based upon satisfaction of the performance goals described under the heading "Compensation Discussion and Analysis-Short-Term Cash Incentives" and 20% of the target aggregate bonus is based upon the subjective assessment of individual performance by the compensation committee.
-The amount of the bonus for 2020 based upon the objective performance criteria is set forth in the Non-Equity Incentive Plan Compensation column in the Summary Compensation Table for each named executive officer.
-The amount of the discretionary bonus for 2020 is disclosed in the Bonus column in the Summary Compensation Table.
+The amount of the bonus for 2021 based upon the objective performance criteria is set forth in the Non-Equity Incentive Plan Compensation column in the Summary Compensation Table for each named executive officer.
+The amount of the discretionary bonus for 2021 is disclosed in the Bonus column in the Summary Compensation Table.

-The compensation committee determined the target aggregate bonus for each named executive officer as a percentage of the base salary of each named executive officer and made changes in 2020 based on an assessment of each officer's compensation relative to market.
+The compensation committee determined the target aggregate bonus for each named executive officer as a percentage of the base salary of each named executive officer and made changes in 2021 based on an assessment of each officer's compensation relative to market.
 Target bonuses for each named executive officer during the year, were:

-- 90.0% in 2020, 80.0% in 2019 and 71.0% in 2018 for the president and chief executive officer, - 33.5% in 2020, 32.5% in 2019 and 31.5% in 2018 for the senior vice presidents, and - 27.6% in 2020, 26.8% in 2019 and 26.0% in 2018 for all other named executive officers.
+- 100.0% in 2021, 90.0% in 2020 and 80.0% in 2019 for the president and chief executive officer; - 34.7% in 2021, 33.5% in 2020 and 32.5% in 2019 for the senior vice presidents, other than Mr. Rowley who did not become a senior vice president until December 2021; and - 28.9% in 2021, 27.6% in 2020 and 26.8% in 2019 for all other named executive officers.

-The payout percentages for the satisfaction of the performance criteria are set forth below.
-The sum of the actual payout percentages differs from the objective bonus total due to rounding.
+The payout percentages for the satisfaction of the performance criteria are set forth on the next page.